Email FacebookTwitterMenu burgerClose thin

 While financial advisors can potentially help you improve your 401(k) investing strategy, there may be downsides as well.
 Here are three things to keep in mind when hiring an advisor:

-• You must implement the strategy.
-While a financial advisor can provide financial advice, you must be the one to implement the strategy because they do not have access to your 401(k) account.
+• You must implement the strategy: While a financial advisor can provide financial advice, you are typically the one who has to implement the strategy because they often do not have access to your 401(k) account.
 Plus, you’ll need to provide copies of your statements so they can monitor progress.

 • How they get paid: Many financial advisors get paid based on a flat fee, as a percentage of assets managed or commissions off products they sell.
 A 401(k) plan will not pay your financial advisor for their advice, so how will they get paid?
 Because they aren’t paid from the investments, you may need to pay them directly for their services.
 Some advisors are willing to include your 401(k) plan into your overall financial planning based on the potential of a future rollover when you leave your current job.